AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

 + Same interface for native, cross, bare-board

-  + Maybe an extra setup step for cross or bare-board targets
+  + Some targets may require target-specific setup

 + Includes a :toolname:`GDB` console for interactive commands